Human trafficking and modern slavery are happening in every corner of the globe

 Human trafficking and modern slavery do not discriminate; they affect men and women of all ages.

-55% of trafficking victims around the world are women and girls and 45% are men and boys
+71% of trafficking victims around the world are women and girls and 29% are men and boys.

-Forced labor takes place in many different industries.
-Of the 14.2 million trafficking victims exploited for labour:
+Forced labour takes place in many different industries.

 While every industry is susceptible, those highlighted in the report are broken down as follows: